Please see our Computing Areas page for general information about

 Public Computers, including locations and hours.

-Can I use any of the computers in the Computer Classroom or Lab?
+Can I use any of the computers in these areas?

-Yes, you can use any of the computers in the Computer Classroom or Lab if you're a student, faculty, or staff member.
-However, if there is a
+Yes, you can use any of the computers if you're a student, faculty, or staff member.

 Do any of the computers here have Internet access?